forta-network/docs/docs/jwt-auth.md

 ## Detection Bot Authentication Example

-Imagine you have a backend service that exposes an API endpoint that you would like your detection bot be authorized to use.
+Imagine you have a backend service that exposes an API endpoint that you would like your detection bot to be authorized to use.
 Here is an example express api endpoint that uses a JWT for authentication at the host name of `external-api`.
 This server has a GET endpoint the returns data from an applications database (this example does not add any additional claims):

 ``` typescript
 import express, { Request, Response } from "express";